Customize the field mapping between TFS and Project Server

 |Finish Date||Task Finish||Resource Finish||Task and User Story||Task and Requirement||None|

-Required changes to make when mapping to a team project that was created from the Scrum process template
+Required changes to make when mapping to a project that was created from the Scrum process template

-There are two changes you must make to enable data flow from a team project created from a Scrum process process template.
+There are two changes you must make to enable data flow from a project created from a Scrum process process template.
 You must add the Completed Work and Original Estimate fields to the Task work item type, and you must remove the elements that require the Remaining Work field to be empty when a team member changes the state to Done or Removed.

 To update the Scrum task type definition

 Open a Command Prompt window where either Visual Studio or Team Explorer is installed and enter: